flutter/website/src/content/app-architecture/cookbook/key-value-data.md

 ### Theme selection data layer

-Following the architecture guidelines, the data layer is split into two parts: the ThemeRepository and the SharedPreferencesService.
+Following the architecture guidelines, the data layer is split into two parts: the `ThemeRepository` and the `SharedPreferencesService`.

-The ThemeRepository is the single source of truth for all the theming configuration settings, and will handle any possible errors coming from the service layer.
+The `ThemeRepository` is the single source of truth for all the theming configuration settings, and will handle any possible errors coming from the service layer.

-In this example, the ThemeRepository also exposes the dark mode setting through an observable Stream.
+In this example,
+the `ThemeRepository` also exposes the dark mode setting through an observable Stream.
 This allows other parts of the application to subscribe to changes in the dark mode setting.

-The ThemeRepository depends on the SharedPreferencesService.
+The `ThemeRepository` depends on the `SharedPreferencesService`.
 The repository will obtain the stored value from the service, and will store it when it changes.

-The setDarkMode method  passes the new value to the StreamController, so that any component listening to the observeDarkMode stream will receive updates.
+The `setDarkMode()` method passes the new value to the `StreamController`, so that any component listening to the `observeDarkMode` stream will receive updates.

 <?code-excerpt "lib/main.dart (ThemeRepository)"?>